ggosti/learningRNN/README.md

     alpha = 10.
 ```

-To make the training set and the validation set I generate several trajectories
+To make the training set I generate several trajectories
 with different initial states.
 All these trajectories are put in a list `seqs`:
 ```python
     seqs = []